setsunica/ackit-zig/README.md

 # ackit
 `ackit` is a console application that generates templates for the Zig language that can be used when submitting code to AtCoder.
-It also includes a Zig language library to handle the input and output of AtCoder questions.
+It also includes a Zig language library to handle the input and output of AtCoder problems.

 ## Installation